Cloufield/GWASTutorial/04_Data_QC/README.md

 - **Sample missing rate**: the proportion of missing values for an individual across all SNPs.
 - **SNP missing rate**: the proportion of missing values for a SNP across all samples.

-!!! info missing rate and call rate
+!!! info "Missing rate and Call rate"

     Suppose we have N samples and M SNPs for each sample.

     For sample $j$ :

     $$MissingRate_{sample, j} = {{N_{missing SNPs for j}}\over{M}} = 1 - CallRate_{sample, j}$$

-    For SNP $u$ :
+    For SNP $i$ :

     $$MissingRate_{SNP, i} = {{N_{missing samples at i}}\over{N}} = 1 - CallRate_{SNP, i}$$